AjaiKN/dotfiles/README.md

     - `git redo-commit`: Re-commit the undone commit (starting with the same commit message)

 ### Custom Scripts & Tools (in `bin/`)
-- `trash`: Move files to the trash instead of deleting (supports both macOS and Linux, no dependencies except bash)
+- `zap`: Move files to the trash instead of deleting (supports both macOS and Linux, no dependencies except bash)
 - `delete-ds-stores`: Clean up macOS .DS_Store files recursively
 - `scripts/secure_path`: A best-effort attempt to make my PATH cleaner and more secure by removing potentially dangerous directories
 - Emacs Integration